mt-edwards/xrayspecs/README.md

 the `rf` object into the `plot_dependence()` function along with the data (`bike_test`) and the feature with the optional argument `examples` assigned to `TRUE`.
-Individual conditional expectation plots are not available for features of type double.
+Individual conditional expectation plots are not available for features of type factor

 ``` r
 rf %>%